A trade union focus on the SDGs - Country profiles for 2024

 A trade union focus on the SDGs - South Africa

-Trade unions report that their input on the SDGs is generally considered by the government.
-While there are sufficient resources allocated to implementing the 2030 Agenda, workers stress that there are still some challenges in raising the tax revenue necessary for the country’s development.
+Trade unions report that the government generally considers their input on the SDGs.
+While resources allocated to implementing the 2030 Agenda seem sufficient, workers highlight challenges in generating the tax revenue crucial for the country’s development.

 A trade union focus on the SDGs - South Africa 2024